aahill/quickstart-templates/template-quickstart-python.md

     For example: TEXT_ANALYTICS_KEY
 -->

-Create variables for your resource's Azure endpoint and key.
-If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.
+Then, create variables for your resource's Azure endpoint and key.

 ```python

 ```

+> [!NOTE]
+> If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.

 ### Install the client library